Introduction to Stress Depression

 9. Plan out a short Vacation

-In most of the corporates today, the compensation structure is embedded in components like LTA.
+In most corporates today, the compensation structure is embedded in components like LTA.

 The amount or the intensity of this component, however, varies from organization to organization.
-While most of the organizations use this component, merely for passing on tax-free benefits to its executives, other organizations, especially multinationals, have adopted this component religiously.
+While most of organizations use this component merely for passing on tax-free benefits to their executives, other organizations, especially multinationals, have adopted this component religiously.

 Under this LTA policy, employees in such organizations are compelled to take a minimum of 4 days to leave in the year (with prior approval) during their course of work.

-This initiative pushes the employees to plan out vacation which can include their families.
+This initiative pushes the employees to plan out vacations which can include their families.
 Such getaways help the employees extensively in stress management activities.

 Looking closely into the corporate, especially those with a lot of dynamism, employees (of all profiles – sales, marketing, operations, finance, accounts, etc. are subjected to a lot of stress depression.

-Lower level employees are constantly supervised for their error-free and timely performance.
-There are stringent timelines to meet and in the race to beat the deadlines set, senior-level employees are also exposed to the tremendous amount of pressure.
+Lower-level employees are constantly supervised for their error-free and timely performance.
+There are stringent timelines to meet, and in the race to beat the deadlines set, senior-level employees are also exposed to a tremendous amount of pressure.

 Their thinking is since you are on vacation, you need to be completely cut-off from the office to enjoy it the fullest.
 Strict instructions are rolled out that there should not be any kind of call, etc to those on vacations.